tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 ## Trust & Performance

-I have recently purchased a research report from the Journal of Applied Pscyhology, written in 2016, asking if trust matters more in virtual teams.<span class="cite"><a href="#note-1" name="back-1">1</a></span> Anyone who has experience managing any team understands the general finding of the report, "**team trust is overall, positively related to team effectiveness criteria**."
+I have recently purchased a research report from the Journal of Applied Pscyhology, written in 2016, asking if trust matters more in virtual teams.<span class="cite"><a href="#note-1" name="back-1">1</a></span> Anyone who has experience managing any team understands the general finding of the report, "**team trust is overall, positively related to team effectiveness**."
 Not surprising, I'm sure.

 My interest lay in the findings below: